Connect with us

 Residential Projects

-3D printing enables builders to create houses in hours.
+3D printing construction enables builders to make houses in a matter of hours.

 A 3D concrete printer at work.

-3D concrete printing technology is revolutionising the construction industry, making it possible for builders to create new houses within 24 hours.
+3D construction printing technology is reshaping the construction industry, empowering builders to create 3D print homes in just 24 hours or thereabouts.

-Here are 7 of the world’s most stunning 3D printed homes:
+Here are seven of the world’s finest 3D print homes.

-Curve Appeal, a brainchild of Wimberly, Allison, Tong & Goo.
-(WATG) markets itself as the world-first freeform 3D printed luxury home.
-The 3D printed home that is set to open this year in Chattanooga, Tennessee is tipped to revolutionize the architecture, engineering and construction industry.
+The 3D-printed home that is set to open this year in Chattanooga, Tennessee, is tipped to revolutionize the architecture, engineering and construction industry.

-The project dates back in 2016 when a team of architects in Chicago unveiled a remarkable design for a 3D printed house made using plastic, carbon-fibre panels and glazed walls.
+The project dates back to 2016 when architects in Chicago unveiled a design for a 3D-printed house made using plastic, carbon-fibre panels and glazed walls.

 A rendering of the Curve Appeal 3-D-printed house.
 PHOTO/WATG